Pyoderma gangrenosum

 What causes pyoderma gangrenosum?

-The most common place for pyoderma gangrenosum to occur is on the legs, but it may occur on any part of the skin.
-Sometimes it may occur around the site of a stoma (e.g. colostomy), or in a surgical wound.
+PG most commonly appears on the legs, but it can also affect other parts of the skin.
+Sometimes it develops around a stoma (such as colostomy), or in a surgical wound.

 There is usually a single large ulcer.
-Occasionally there may be multiple ulcers.
+Occasionally, there may be multiple ulcers.
 Ulcers may become infected, oozing fluid or pus.
-Pain or discomfort from the ulcer is common.
-Pyoderma gangrenosum is not a skin cancer and does not lead to cancer.
+It is common for the ulcer to cause discomfort or pain.

 Click below to view images